the-punisher-29/Computer_Networks-CSL3080--Assignments/lab1_assignmentpy/readme.md

 3. **Connected Graph:**
    The overall network is guaranteed to be connected by ensuring that every peer can reach at least one other peer, facilitating the propagation of messages across the network.

+## Key Functionalities

-## Message Broadcasting
+### 1. Gossip Message Broadcasting

-- **Gossip Protocol:**
-  - Once connected, peers disseminate messages using the Gossip protocol.
+**Message Format:**
+`<timestamp>:<sender.IP>:<Msg#>`

+**Process:**
+- Each peer generates a gossip message every 5 seconds (up to 10 messages).
-  - A peer broadcasts its message to all connected neighbors using `broadcast_gossip()`.
+- The generated message is sent to all directly connected peers.
-  - On receiving a gossip message, the peer relays the message further via the `relay_gossip()` function after checking for duplicates (using computed message hashes via `compute_hash()`).
+- On receiving a new gossip message, a peer:
+  - Checks its Message List (ML) to avoid duplicate processing.
+  - Adds the new message (using a computed hash) to its ML.
+  - Forwards the message to all its neighbors, except the sender.

+*Key Functions in Code:*
+- `broadcast_gossip()` – Periodically sends out gossip messages.
+- `relay_gossip()` – Relays received gossip messages to other peers, ensuring duplicates are ignored via hash comparison.

-## Liveness Checking
+### 2. Liveness Checking

-- **Periodic Pings:**
+**Mechanism:**
-  The `monitor_liveness()` function periodically sends "Liveness Request" messages to all active peers.
+- Peers periodically send "ping" or "Liveness Request" messages (every 13 seconds) to their connected neighbors.
+- Each ping helps verify that the neighbor is active.

-- **Failure Handling:**
+**Failure Handling:**
-  - If no response is received, the peer's failure count increments.
+- If a peer does not respond to a ping for three consecutive cycles, it is considered dead.
-  - After three successive failures, the peer is deemed dead and reported back to the seed nodes using `announce_dead()`.
+- The peer reporting the failure notifies all connected seed nodes using the format:

-- **Seed Update:**
-  Seed nodes update their records of active peers based on these liveness messages, ensuring current network topology.
+  `Dead Node:<DeadNode.IP>:<DeadNode.Port>:<Timestamp>:<Notifier.IP>`
+- Seed nodes update their PL by removing the dead peer and adjusting degrees for the notifying peer if necessary.

+*Key Functions in Code:*
+- `monitor_liveness()` – Checks all connected peers for liveness and initiates the failure reporting process.
+- `announce_dead()` – Notifies seed nodes when a peer is detected to be unresponsive.

+### 3. Power-law Degree Distribution

+**Objective:**
+- Ensure that most peers have a few connections, while a few peers act as hubs with many connections.
+- This mimics real-world networks (e.g., social networks) and enhances both scalability and robustness.

+**Mechanism:**
+- During bootstrapping, each peer selects a random subset of other peers.
+- The `join_top_peers()` function sorts peer entries based on their degree and connects to the top portion, thus naturally forming hub nodes.

+*Key Functions in Code:*
+- `join_top_peers()` – Helps maintaining the power-law distribution by selecting peers with higher degrees.
+- `connect_to_peers()` – Establishes TCP connections with selected peers.

+### 4. Job Scheduling

+**Functionality:**
+- Worker threads are responsible for tasks such as handling incoming connections, liveness checks, and message broadcasting.
+- The job queue (`job_queue`) schedules tasks to be executed by workers.

+*Key Functions in Code:*
+- `create_worker_threads()` – Initializes worker threads.
+- `job_executor()` – Executes jobs from the queue.
+- `enqueue_jobs()` – Queues tasks for processing.

 ## Summary of Implemented Functionalities